cnumr/best-practices-checklists/README.md

-# best-practices-checklists
+# Checkists for the CNumR frameworks

-Checklists associated with the cnumr frameworks
+Thie repository contains the checklists for the CNumR best practices frameworks.